miralaba/miranda_et_al_2020/README.txt

-This repository contains all raw input, as well as output files to allow readers to reproduce the analyses carried out in Miranda et al 202X.
+This repository contains main inputs, as well as output files to allow readers to reproduce the analyses carried out in Miranda et al 202X.

-Miranda LS, Prestes BO, Aleixo A (2020) Molecular systematics and phylogeography of a widespread Neotropical avian lineage: evidence for cryptic speciation with protracted gene flow throughout the Late Quaternary.
+Miranda LS, Prestes BO, Aleixo A (202X) Molecular systematics and phylogeography of a widespread Neotropical avian lineage: evidence for cryptic speciation with protracted gene flow throughout the Late Quaternary.
 Biological Journal of the Linnean Society

 The following files are included in the repository: